iml-mackerel/00.0_model/README.md

-# Mackerel assessment 2019
+# Mackerel stock assessment

-Rproject only to perform the mackerel stock evaluation  (2019).
+Rproject only to perform the mackerel stock evaluation.

-:construction: *under construction* :construction:
+Final 2019 has been submitted.

 # Information